DMT breathwork and transcendence

 1. Potential DMT Release in Breathwork Through Stress States

-Because the experiences and benefits of Breathwork often exhibit parallels with those associated with DMT and other psychedelic plant medicines, and considering that DMT is naturally produced in the body, there is a widespread belief that DMT might be released during Breathwork sessions.
 While the exact mechanisms governing the production and release of DMT in the body remain unknown, it has been proven that highly stressful situations can lead to a release of high quantities of DMT in the brain of rats, and this phenomenon may occur similarly in human brains [9],[10].
 Breathwork sessions are known to alter the carbon dioxide (CO2) and oxygen ratio in the body, leading to an increase in pH.
 These rapid physiological changes may subject the system to mild stress.
-Theoretically, this induced state of stress during Breathwork could potentially be associated with the release of DMT.
+Theoretically, this induced state of stress during Connected Breathwork could potentially be associated with the release of DMT.
 However, further research is needed to validate and understand the intricate details of this complex relationship.

-2. Potential DMT Release Through Reduced Oxygen Levels
+2. Potential DMT Breathwork Release Through Reduced Oxygen Levels

 3. Potential DMT Breathwork Release Through Brainwave Alterations & Cerebrospinal Fluid

-Preliminary research further proposes that circular breathing may influence the circulation of cerebrospinal fluid, wherein this fluid harbors the highest concentrations of DMT outside the brain.
-This implies that the deliberate modulation of breath during Breathwork may stimulate the flow of DMT-containing cerebrospinal fluid, potentially augmenting the distribution of DMT throughout the brain and body [17].
-As research continues to explore these intricate connections, the role of Breathwork in influencing DMT release remains an area ripe for deeper investigation.
+Preliminary research suggests that connected breathing may influence the circulation of cerebrospinal fluid, which contains the highest concentrations of DMT outside the brain.
+This implies that deliberate breath modulation during connected breathwork could stimulate the flow of this DMT-rich fluid, potentially stimulating the distribution of DMT throughout the brain and body [17.

 * If you want to find out more about DMT in the human body, it’s effects, and it’s potential connection to Breathwork, you can watch DMT Quest Documentary (we have no affiliation with this link or video).